missingno7/revo/README.md

 Revo is a Rust 2D cellular evolution library designed to provide a simple framework for creating and evolving populations of 2D cellular automata.
 It provides an implementation of common genetic algorithm components, such as selection, mutation, and crossover, and is highly customizable to accommodate various applications.

 ## Quick Start
-The implementation of the revo library is located in the [revo folder](https://github.com/missingno7/revo/tree/master/revo).

 Implementation of the Travelling Salesman Problem is located in the [evo_salesman folder](https://github.com/missingno7/revo/tree/master/evo_salesman).

+The example implementation of the revo library is located in the [revo folder](https://github.com/missingno7/revo/tree/master/revo).

 ## Implementing Your Own Individual